Table of Contents

 What does the term ringworm mean?

 The term ringworm or ringworms refers to fungal infections that are on the surface of the skin.
 The name is derived from the early belief that the infection was due to a worm, which it is not.
 Ringworm is a fungal infection in the skin.
 Nevertheless, the name ringworm remains.
-Some of these fungi produce round scaly spots on the skin, but many do not.
+Some of these fungi produce a rash of round scaly spots on the skin, but many do not.
 On the other hand, many round, red spots or rashes on the skin are not due to a fungal infection.
-A physical examination of the affected skin, evaluation of skin scrapings under the microscope, and culture tests can help doctors make the appropriate diagnosis and distinctions from other conditions.
+A physical examination of the affected skin, evaluation of skin scrapings under the microscope, and culture tests can help health care professionals make the appropriate diagnosis and distinctions from other conditions.
 A proper diagnosis is best for successful treatment.